sebastian-code/bench_docker/README.md

 [![Build Status](https://travis-ci.com/frappe/frappe_docker.svg)](https://travis-ci.com/frappe/frappe_docker)

-This is a repo designed to aide setting up frappe/ERPNext on docker.
+This is a repo were I will try to create a better Docker setup for your development workflow with the Frappe framework.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-Unfortunately, this container is not currently suited for a production environment (but we're working towards that goal!).
+Keep in mind than this container is not suited for a production environment.

 ### Build the container and initialize the bench